jmchilton/writing/bosc2017slides/biocontainers.md

 .enlarge120[

-- Conda is uniquely qualified to manage packages for scientific computational platforms - used by both Galaxy & SnakeMake.
+- Conda is uniquely qualified to manage packages for scientific computational platforms - it represents the best practice approach within Galaxy & SnakeMake.
-- BioConda + Biocontainers provides reproducibility in and out of containers.
+- BioConda + Biocontainers now provide reproducibility both inside and outside of containers.
-- Galaxy, cwltool, and Toil* use these provide reproduciblity across packages and Docker.
+- Galaxy, cwltool, and Toil* can now use this stack to provide reproduciblity across packages and Docker.
-- Galaxy extends reproduciblity by providing support for Singularity, persistent provenance tracking, and usable UIs for everything from job management and workflow building to data sharing.
+- Galaxy extends this reproduciblity by providing support for Singularity, persistent provenance tracking, and usable UIs for everything from job management and workflow building to data sharing.

 ]